damianhakert/damianhakert.github.io/source/handbook/hiring/index.html.md

           - Opening an existing position: If the position is already listed in the `jobs.yml` file but not "open", simply change `open: false` to `open: true` to have the position appear on the [listings](/jobs/).
           - Closing an existing position: If we're no longer hiring for a particular position change `open: true` to `open: false` for that position to hide it from the listings.
           - Note: You can leave the apply workable link blank until you have created it (see instructions below).
+1. People Ops Generalist pushes a merge request to the CEO to approve the job requisition; which at this point includes the title, requirements for the role and hiring team details.
+1. People Ops Generalist pings the People Ops Specialist to determine a compensation range and submit a proposal to the [compensation committee](/handbook/people-operations/global-compensation-framework/#compensation-committee) for approval.
-1. Once the job description and posting have been approved, create the job in [Workable](https://gitlab.workable.com/backend), using the exact same job title.
-If you do this step earlier, people will be able to apply even though the job posting may not have been approved yet.
+2. Once the job description and posting have been approved, one of the Global Recruiters will create the job in [Workable](https://gitlab.workable.com/backend), using the exact same job title.
+If this step is completed out of order, people are able to apply even though the job posting may not have been approved yet.
    * For location, select "Telecommute".
    * For the description, write `For the job description, see [URL of relevant jobs page on about.gitlab.com]`
    * Indicate what applicants need to provide with their application.
 By default, this will include their resumé, a cover letter, but it may also include qualifying questions such as "What timezone are you in?".
    * Get one of the admins (People Ops and CEO) to "Publish" the job, and follow the links to the application form (you will need this URL).
    * Add the URL to the application form into the merge request for the `data/jobs.yml` file.
- 1. As soon as the new job description / posting is live on our website, the re should announce it on the team call, in the #general chat channel, and via Twitter.
-Also consider your additional available [advertising methods](#publicize-the-job) below.
+ 1. As soon as the posting is live on our website, a Global Recruiter will announce it on the next team call, post it in the #general chat channel and on Twitter.
+Also consider the additional [advertising methods](#publicize-the-job) below as a means to communicate the open position to a desired audience.

 ## Publicize the job

 The recruiting team will **always** publicize the job through the following means:

-1. Announce it on team call, and on the #general chat channel.
+1. Announce it on team call and on the #general chat channel.
 1. Tweet the new job posting.
-1. Request "soft” referral, e.g. encourage all GitLab team members to post links to the jobs site on their LinkedIn profiles.
+1. Request "soft” referrals by encouraging all GitLab team members to post links to the jobs site on their LinkedIn profiles.
-1. Use the [Workable Clipper](http://resources.workable.com/the-workable-clipper) to help source candidates directly from LinkedIn, and  familiarize yourself with the Workable environment, work flow, features, and support desk.
+1. Use the [Workable Clipper](http://resources.workable.com/the-workable-clipper) to source candidates directly from LinkedIn.

 **Note** recruiting team will advertise the job through the following sites:

-1. [PowerToFly](https://www.powertofly.com) Helping us connect with 1000s of women in tech
+1. [PowerToFly](https://www.powertofly.com) Helping us connect with 100k+ women in tech
 1. [Hacker News](https://news.ycombinator.com/ask): On the first of the month, include a note for GitLab in the Hacker News thread of "Who's Hiring" .
 Template text:
 `REMOTE ONLY GitLab - We're hiring production engineers, developers, designers, and more, see https://about.gitlab.com/jobs/ We're a remote only company so everyone can participate and contribute equally.
 GitLab Community Edition is an open-source Ruby on Rails project with over 1000 contributors.`
 1. [WeWorkRemotely](https://weworkremotely.com) ($200 for 30 days, per position).